2018-19 Fantasy Basketball Top Sleepers

 Justin Fensterman helps you find those sleeper NBA players you want to go after in this year's fantasy basketball drafts.

-GET THE NBA PLAYBOOK PRO FREE!
-Fantasy Factor wants to give it to you FREE.
-Fantasy Alarm integrated all the scoring & salaries for NBA to make you ready to play on the exclusively single-entry contest site.
-Click HERE to get the Details.
+Fantasy Factor wants you to play with the Fantasy Alarm team.
+They have set up contests for your to play in with us!
+Fantasy Alarm integrated all the scoring & salaries for all sports to make you ready to play on the exclusively single-entry contest site.
+CLICK HERE TO PLAY!

 - Jarrett Allen -C-Brooklyn Nets: With limited Center depth, the Nets will be relying heavily on Allen this season to start and play deep into games.
 He only played 20 minutes per game last season and he averaged over a block per game.
 Expect his scoring to reach double figures and he’ll grab around eight rebounds per game.
 He’s very aggressive in the paint and he uses the pump fake inside effectively to draw contact.
 He shot over 77 percent from the free-throw line and he’ll help balance out shooting percentages because of the amount of high-percentage shots he will take in the paint.
 He’s also been working on his long-range game to add more to his overall game.
 Expect him to shoot three-pointers when open.
 With no other competition at the position besides Ed Davis , expect growth from a production standpoint between this year and last year.